fivdi/brkontru/doc/gpio.md

 - options - object (optional)

 Creates a Gpio object for controlling a GPIO header pin.
-The options object can be used to configure the direction and pull type for the GPIO.
+The options object can be used to configure the direction, interrupting edge, and pull type for the GPIO.
 A Gpio object is an EventEmitter.

 The following options are supported:
 - direction - Gpio.IN, Gpio.OUT, Gpio.OUT_HIGH, or Gpio.OUT_LOW (optional, default Gpio.OUT)
+- edge - Gpio.NONE, Gpio.FALLING, Gpio.RISING, or Gpio.BOTH (optional, default Gpio.NONE)
 - pullType: pullType.NONE, pullTypes.PULL_UP, or pullTypes.PULL_DOWN (optional, default pullTypes.NONE)

 ### Method: direction(value)